March 13, 2025

 How to Prevent It:

-• Switch to liquid soap or body wash, which doesn’t create the same buildup.
+• Switch to liquid soap or body wash

 3. Food Waste